 Prospective students begin their journey by filling out an inquiry or registration form on the Technology Learning Center website.
-Before completing the Self-Assessment Questionnaire, students will receive a copy of the school's Online Admission Policy.
+After registration, students are required to complete a Self-Assessment Questionnaire.
+A copy of the school's Policy Manual will be provided to students participating in the online program.
 This policy outlines clear expectations for students attending live classroom sessions via Zoom, ensuring a productive and inclusive learning environment.

-Students are required to complete the entire course to be eligible for certification.
+Students are required to complete the entire course to be eligible for graduation.
 If a student needs more time to complete the course, they may register for the next available session, provided the total time does not exceed 1.5 times the length of the program.

 To continuously improve student experience, we implement a feedback mechanism through regular student surveys.
 If satisfaction is below 85% in any area, the school will introduce targeted improvements to address these concerns and ensure ongoing progress.
-Key areas for improvement may include:
+Potential Key areas for improvement:

-- Overall Online Learning Experience: Enhancing course engagement and clarity of materials. - Clarity and Ease of Understanding of Course Materials: Providing clearer instructions, better organization of content, incorporating multimedia where appropriate, and improving content presentation. - Communication from Teachers and Staff: Strengthening communication channels with instructors and ensuring timely responses to inquiries (within 24 hours). - Support from Teachers and Staff: Offering additional support through office hours, mentoring programs, and proactive outreach for students encountering difficulties. - Reliability of Live Sessions: Ensuring the stability of the technology used for live Zoom sessions by quickly addressing any technical issues and providing ongoing support for platform access. - Tracking Student Engagement: Monitoring attendance and participation in live sessions to ensure students are actively engaging with the course content.
+- Overall Online Learning Experience: Enhancing course engagement and clarity of materials. - Clarity and Ease of Understanding of Course Materials: Providing clearer instructions, better organization of content, incorporating multimedia where appropriate, and improving content presentation. - Communication from Teachers and Staff: Strengthening communication channels with instructors and ensuring timely responses to inquiries (within 24 hours). - Support from Teachers and Staff: Offering additional support through office hours, mentoring programs, and proactive outreach for students encountering difficulties. - Reliability of Live Session for Synchronous online: Ensuring the stability of the technology used for live Zoom sessions by quickly addressing any technical issues and providing ongoing support for platform access. - Tracking Student Engagement for Synchronous online: Monitoring attendance and participation in live sessions to ensure students are actively engaging with the course content.